-The unemployment rates (7.3 percent) within the County are consistent with state and national averages.
-The employment rates for the County grew approximately three percent over the last ten years.
+The unemployment rates (4.4 percent) within the County are low.
+The employment rates for the County grew approximately five percent over the last ten years.

 The Town is experiencing an aging structure shift due to the baby boomers reaching retirement age.
 Current and future labor shortages are due to low numbers in the age group of 16-24, and due to the large number of seasonal businesses within the area employing and needing large numbers of young workers.
 In addition, more of these younger individuals are moving away to find year round employment and housing opportunities elsewhere.